-Dr. Glen P. Kenny is a Full Professor of Physiology at the University of Ottawa and holds a University Research Chair in Environmental Physiology.
-He is director of the Human and Environmental Physiology Research Unit and a Fellow of the Canadian Academy of Health Sciences.
-Over the past 20 years, he has been a principal investigator of numerous human thermoregulation studies directed primarily at understanding the human heat stress response.
-In addition he has led numerous randomized clinical trials evaluating exercise interventions in people with chronic disease.
-His team has been conducting unique calorimeter-based research aimed at studying the physiological consequences of heat stress in at-risk subpopulations with conditions that render them particularly vulnerable to heat injury, such as aging, obesity, diabetes and related disorders.
-He has authored over 290 peer-reviewed papers on human thermoregulatory control as well as physical activity and health.
+Dr. Glen P. Kenny is a Full Professor of Physiology at the University of Ottawa and holds a University Research Chair in Environmental Medicine and an Industry Research Chair in Human Environmental Physiology.
+He is director of the Human and Environmental Physiology Research Unit and a Fellow of the Canadian Academy of Health Sciences and the American College of Sports Medicine.
+Over the past 27 years, he has been a principal investigator of numerous studies directed primarily at understanding the human heat stress response.
+His work is unique in that it employs the world’s only direct calorimeter [a device for making very precise measurements of body heat exchange (i.e., evaporative and dry heat loss)] to assess the physiological consequences of heat stress under a wide array of environmental conditions in different population groups.
+These include elite athletes, warfighters, first responders, workers, individuals with chronic diseases (i.e., diabetes, hypertension, obesity), burn patients, elderly and others.
+His work has been instrumental in redefining new standards for physical activity and work in hot environments, which includes exposure limits, hydration requirements, clothing systems, cooling interventions, heat monitoring and management protocols, and others.
+In addition, he has led numerous randomized clinical trials evaluating exercise interventions in managing the health and fitness of individuals including heat-vulnerable workers.
+He has authored over 430 peer-reviewed papers on human thermoregulation as well as physical activity and health.

 1994-1996, Postdoctoral Fellow, Physical Education and Recreation Studies, Laboratory for Exercise and Environmental Medicine, University of Manitoba, Winnipeg (Environmental Medicine)